Working on huge data required some basic tools to filter or classify data in the group, and the result must be fruitful.

-What is a primary benefit of conditional formatting in Outlook?
+What is the primary benefit of conditional formatting in Outlook?

 How To Automatically Highlight Emails in Outlook? [based on period]

-In case you want to highlight emails based on specific date range, conditional formating comes into play, Here you can follow the step by step process to understand the key formula to highlight email messages according to their age.
+In case you want to highlight emails based on a specific date range, conditional formatting comes into play, here you can follow the step-by-step process to understand the key formula to highlight email messages according to their age.

-- Shoot Outlook and switch to “View” tab
+- Shoot Outlook and switch to the “View” tab

 - Click Change view >> “Manage views”